lfades/next-with-apollo/README.md

 `withApollo` receives 2 parameters, the first one is a function that returns the Apollo Client, this function receives an object with the following properties:

 - `ctx` - This is the [context object](https://nextjs.org/docs/api-reference/data-fetching/getInitialProps#context-object) sent by Next.js to the `getInitialProps` of your page.
 It's only available for SSR, in the client it will be `undefined`
-- `initialState` - If `getDataFromTree` is enabled, this will be the initial data required by the queries in your page, otherwise it will be `undefined`
+- `initialState` - If `getDataFromTree` is sent, this will be the initial data required by the queries in your page, otherwise it will be `undefined`
 - `headers` - This is `ctx.req.headers`, in the client it will be `undefined`.

 The second, optional parameter, received by `withApollo`, is an `object` with the following props:

-- `getDataFromTree` - A `string` with `'never'` or `'ssr'`, defaults to `'ssr'`. **It's recommended to always set it to `'never'`**, otherwise the page will be a lambda without [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization)
+- `getDataFromTree` - implementation of [`getDataFromTree`](https://www.apollographql.com/docs/react/api/react-ssr/#getdatafromtree), defaults to `undefined`. **It's recommended to never set this prop**, otherwise the page will be a lambda without [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization)
 - `render` - A function that receives and object (`{ Page, props }`) with the current `Page` Component to be rendered, and its `props`.
 It can be used to wrap your pages with `<ApolloProvider>`.
 It's optional

 ### Using `getInitialProps`